exercism/awk/exercises/concept/vehicle-purchase/.docs/instructions.md

 # Instructions

-In this exercise, you will write some code to help you prepare to buy a vehicle.
+In this exercise, you will write a program to help you prepare to buy a vehicle.

 You have three tasks: determine if you will need to get a license; choose between two vehicles; and estimate the acceptable price for a used vehicle.